VC Due Diligence Checklist: How Venture Capitalists Evaluate Startups

 For tech-enabled companies, a technical review evaluates whether the technology is genuinely proprietary or built on third-party infrastructure that competitors can access equally.
 Key signals:

-- Is there a patent, trade secret, or data moat?
+- Is there a patent, trade secret, or data moat that provides durable differentiation?

 - What is the GitHub activity level?
-(DDR pulls this automatically)
+(DDR pulls commit frequency, contributor count, and recency automatically)

 Stage 5: Team Deep-Dive

-Unlike angel diligence, VC team due diligence often involves background checks, formal reference calls, and sometimes third-party assessment tools.
-The team deep-dive examines: prior track record (every company the founders have worked at), cofounder dynamic and equity split, management bench strength (who are the key hires post-close?), and whether the founders are coachable.
+Unlike angel diligence, VC team due diligence often involves formal background checks, structured reference calls with 5-10+ former colleagues, and sometimes third-party assessment tools.
+The team deep-dive examines: prior track record at every significant employer the founders have listed, cofounder dynamics and equity split rationale, management bench strength (who are the key hires post-close?), and — critically — whether the founders are coachable.

 Stage 6: Customer Discovery